mkc233/IDD-Fa18-Lab1/README.md

 ## Part C. Blink a LED using Arduino

 ### 1. Blink the on-board LED
+Original Code:

+void setup() {
+  // put your setup code here, to run once:
+  // initialize digital pin LED_BUILTIN as an output. pinMode(LED_BUILTIN, OUTPUT);
+}

+void loop() {
+  // put your main code here, to run repeatedly: digitalWrite(LED_BUILTIN, HIGH);   // turn the LED on (HIGH is the voltage level) delay(1000);                       // wait for a second digitalWrite(LED_BUILTIN, LOW);    // turn the LED off by making the voltage LOW delay(1000);                       // wait for a second }

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**
+The digitalWrite(LED_BUILTIN, HIGH) determines when the LED turns on, while the digitalWrite(LED_BUILTIN, LOW) determines when the LED turns off.
+To make the LED blink its necessary to put a delay so that it turns on, waits and then turns off to simulate blinking.
 **b.
 What line(s) of code do you need to change to change the rate of blinking?**
+To change the rate of blinking the delay(1000) needs to be changed in order to make it faster or slower.
+A smaller number will lead to faster blinking and vice versa.
 **c.
 What circuit element would you want to add to protect the board and external LED?**

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**
+At a delay of 10 ms I can no longer perceive the LED as blinking.

 **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**